NativeScript/firebase/packages/firebase-admob/README.md

 </application>
 ```

-See [here](https://developers.google.com/admob/android/quick-start#update_your_androidmanifestxml) for more information about configuring AndroidManifest.xml and setting up the App ID.
+See step 3. of [Configure your app](https://developers.google.com/admob/android/quick-start#import_the_mobile_ads_sdk) for more information about configuring AndroidManifest.xml and setting up the App ID.

 ## Using @nativescript/firebase-admob

-### Initialize the Mobile Ads SDK
+### 1. Initialize the Mobile Ads SDK

 Before loading ads, initialize the Mobile Ads SDK by calling the static [init](#init) method on the Admob class.
 This needs to be done only once, ideally right before the app boots, in the `main.ts` file.